 The collection and quest for more books continues.
 Some of the books are obtained because we can see a link, not knowing if the artist has been consciously trying to replicate Ed Ruscha.
 Most of the books are direct references to the style or subject-matter of Ruscha’s originals.
 The one overriding factor is that they all contain an element of humour reminiscent of Ruscha, and we still get really excited with each new discovery.

 Michalis and myself are still keen to hear of any Ruscha-style books that you may have made or know about.
 Please get in contact.

 Many of the books seen in the book section of this website are now available from Lulu.
 These include second editions of previously released books as well as new books only available from Lulu.
-Please visit the storefront at www.lulu.com/spotlight/tomsowden for further information and to buy books.
+Please visit www.lulu.com/tomsowden for further information and to buy books.